Education in Hertfordshire

 Herts for Learning

-With 520 shareholder schools, Herts for Learning Ltd (HfL) is the UK’s largest schools’ company.
-HfL launched in September 2013 and 99% of schools in Hertfordshire now own a share in the company.
+With over 520 shareholder schools, Herts for Learning Ltd (HfL) is the UK’s largest schools’ company.
+HfL launched in September 2013 and 98.8% of schools in Hertfordshire now own a share in the company.
 HfL is a financially sustainable, not for profit business, dedicated to raising standards in teaching and reinvesting in children.

 HfL provides flexible, high-quality teaching, learning, leadership and business support to schools and education settings in Hertfordshire and beyond.
 The company helps outstanding schools remain outstanding and good settings to become great.
 It has a strong track record of supporting schools in making rapid required improvements in the journey to good or better.